tanweijie123/tp/docs/UserGuide.md

 ### Schedules

-Schedules are what defines a user-client interaction.
+Schedules are what defines a you and your client's interaction.
 Each schedule contains information about the Client and the attended Session.

-- User can add in details about the Client's weight progress
+- You can add in details about your Client's weight progress
-- User can add exercises done during the Session as remark in Schedule
+- You can add exercises done during the Session as remark in Schedule
-- User can track whether Client has paid for the Session attended
+- You can track whether your Client has paid for the Session attended

 Example of a Schedule: